 As a U.S. insurance company, we are affected by the monetary policy of the Federal Reserve Board (the "Federal Reserve") in the U.S. The Federal Reserve may increase or decrease the federal funds rate in the future, which, in addition to impacting product sales, may have an impact on the valuation of risk-bearing investments.
-During the first six months of 2022, the Federal Reserve has increased the target range for the federal funds rate three times - from between 0% and 0.25% to between 0.25% and 0.50% on March 16, 2022; to between 0.75% and 1.00% on May 4, 2022; and to between 1.50% and 1.75% on June 15, 2022.
-On July 27, 2022, the Federal Reserve further increased the target range for the federal funds rate to between 2.25% and 2.50%.
-These target range increases have contributed to a decrease in the net unrealized gains in our investment portfolio.
+During the first nine months of 2022, the Federal Reserve has increased the target range for the federal funds rate five times - from between 0% and 0.25% to between 0.25% and 0.50% on March 16, 2022; to between 0.75% and 1.00% on May 4, 2022; to between 1.50% and 1.75% on June 15, 2022; to between 2.25% and 2.50% on July 27, 2022; and to between 3.00% and 3.25% on September 21, 2022.
+On November 2, 2022, the Federal Reserve further increased the target range for the federal fund rate from between 3.00% and 3.25% to between 3.25% and 4.00%.
+The Federal Reserve has indicated further increases to the target range for the federal funds rate could occur.
+These target range increases have contributed to a decrease in the net unrealized gains in our investment portfolio, and any additional target increases could similarly contribute to further decreases.
 We are also affected by the monetary policy of central banks around the world due to the diversification of our investment portfolio.

-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties - Financial and Economic Environment" included in our 2021 Annual Report.
+See "- Industry Trends and Uncertainties - Financial and Economic Environment," as amended herein, as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties - Financial and Economic Environment" included in our 2021 Annual Report.